 3.104.
-Authorization is "[t]he granting by a regulatory body or other governmental body of written permission for a person or organization (the operator) to conduct specified activitiesgranting by a regulatory body or other governmental body of written permission for a person or organization (the operator) to conduct specified activities" [8].
+Authorization is "[t]he granting by a regulatory body or other governmental body of written permission for a person or organization (the operator) to conduct specified activities" [8].
 Authorization also establishes, directly or by reference, conditions governing the safe performance of these activities.